 SearchCIO drew upon the advice of John Burke from Nemertes Research to help IT leaders understand the costs of cloud migrations, which include preparing for the migration, the costs of cloud migration itself and the post-migration operating costs of the migrated workloads.
 There is quite a bit to consider here, from staffing, training and new tools to disaster recovery and the need to maintain dual environments for an indefinite period of time.
 Chew on this: “On average, enterprises spend about 12% more to run a workload in IaaS than they do running it in their own data center.
 That average encompasses both workloads on which they manage to achieve great savings and those on which costs double or triple when compared to the cost of providing the service themselves.
 The more work that is lifted and shifted without modification, the more likely it is that the CIO will have to budget for cost increases.”

 Moving to the cloud is still the right tactic in many cases and for many reasons, despite the cost uncertainties.
 IT leaders will need to manage the balance of organizational gain and potential cost increase in some areas to achieve the long-term goals possible by moving away from capital-intensive, non-agile ways of managing IT in the on-prem world.
 It’s wise to deeply analyze which cloud migration options can incur more costs than others.
-Read more here.
+Compare the tools used on the migration path to the cloud.

 The latest from Komprise